 Makes 1 large smoothie.
 Feel free to replace peach and pineapple with different fruits like mangoes, blueberries, or strawberries.
 Use kale instead of spinach and/or add 1 small peeled and chopped cucumber.
 Mix and match with your favorites.
 Add protein powder if desired.
 Add peeled fresh ginger or fresh lemon juice to taste, if desired.
 Smoothie is *gluten free.*

 - 1 frozen sliced very ripe banana, previously peeled & sliced

 - 1/4 cup almond milk (or your favorite milk such as skim, 1%, soy, cashew, coconut, etc)

 - 1 and 1/4 cups chopped pineapple

 - 1 peach, peeled and sliced

-1/2 cup Greek yogurt (or regular yogurt - flavor of your choice)
+- 1/2 cup Greek yogurt (or regular yogurt - plain or flavor of your choice)

 - 1 - 2 cups fresh spinach

 - Juice + zest of 1 lime, optional (provides great flavor)

 - Make sure you have a strong, powerful blender that will blend up the frozen banana.
 I like this Ninja or this Vitamix.